 WRITING WORKSHOP INSTRUCTORS FOR 2017 AND 2018 RETREATS

-Margaret Atwood is the author of more than forty books of fiction, poetry, and critical essays.
+MARGARET ATWOOD is the author of more than forty books of fiction, poetry, and critical essays.
 Her novels include The Blind Assassin, winner of the Booker Prize; and Alias Grace, winner of the Giller Prize; Oryx and Crake, nominated for the Giller and Booker prize; and MaddAddam, which is currently being adapted for HBO.
-Forthcoming in 2016 are Hag-Seed, a novel revisitation of Shakespeare’s play The Tempest, for the Hogarth Shakespeare Project, and a graphic novel with co-creator Johnnie Christmas Angel Catbird.
-Margaret Atwood lives in Toronto with writer Graeme Gibson.
+Her most recent books include Hag-Seed (2016), a novel revisitation of Shakespeare’s play The Tempest, for the Hogarth Shakespeare Project, and a graphic novel with co-creator Johnnie Christmas Angel Catbird.

 best known for his popular online blog Terribleminds, and for his novel Aftermath, which debuted at #4 on The New York Times best seller list.
 As of early 2016, Wendig writes Hyperion for Marvel and The Shield

 finalist for the John W. Campbell Award for Best New Writer in 2013.

 the author of the short fiction collection, Any Given Power, which won the Journey Prize and the Bronwen Wallace Award.
 Her internationally

 acclaimed novels include Mercy (2003), Fauna (2010), and Effigy (2007), which was short-listed for

 the Scotiabank Giller Prize.
 Her most recent book is The Naturalist (Random House 2016).
 York has lived all over Canada and now makes her home in Toronto with her